mordred2222/TwitchOnWebOS/README.md

 ## Installation instructions
 If you want to try out the app for your self, you can just follow these steps.

-* Download latest zip from [Dropbox](https://www.dropbox.com/s/7np16b29jye3lfk/TwitchTV.zip?dl=0).
-(V.0.4)
+* Download latest zip from https://leweb.be/twitch-on-webos/
-* Unzip it to the root of your usb flash drive.
+* Copy it to an USB key.
 * Attach your flash drive to the tv.
 * Find app in the smart menu.